 The Big 5 model is arguably the most widely-used way to assess personality.
-Driven has made available a free Big 5 Personality Test that includes a comprehensive 21 page report to learn more about yourself along with tips for self-development.
+Driven has made available a free Big 5 Personality Test that includes a comprehensive 21-page report for organisations and coaches to learn more about themselves, their teams and their clients, along with tips for self-development.

-You can take the Big 5 assessment through Driven, which will give you a detailed report to help explore your personality traits in detail 📑
+Organisations and coaches can take the Big 5 assessment through Driven, which will give a detailed report to help explore personality traits in detail 📑

 Got a Driven account?

-If you’re logged in, you can click the link below to take the Big 5 test now free:
+If you have an account for your team or clientele, you can click the link below to take the Big 5 test now free: